crmauceri/ReferringExpressions/README.md

 And our paper

-["SUNSpot : An RGB-D dataset with spatial referring expressions."]() Cecilia Mauceri, Martha Palmer, and Christoffer Heckman; ICCV19 CLVL: 3rd Workshop on Closing the Loop Between Vision and Language, 2019.
+["SUNSpot : An RGB-D dataset with spatial referring expressions."](https://openaccess.thecvf.com/content_ICCVW_2019/papers/CLVL/Mauceri_SUN-Spot_An_RGB-D_Dataset_With_Spatial_Referring_Expressions_ICCVW_2019_paper.pdf) Cecilia Mauceri, Martha Palmer, and Christoffer Heckman; ICCV19 CLVL: 3rd Workshop on Closing the Loop Between Vision and Language, 2019.

+The annotations are available at https://zenodo.org/records/14693339

 ## Installation